Recognize, Reward, Repeat: Motivating Through Recognition

 While that might seem like an easy task, organizations get it wrong far too often.
 However, by recognizing and having empathy for what people are going through and rewarding the behaviors you want to see, you’re on the right path for motivation.

-To discuss motivation, Steve Van Valin joins Jennifer Ayers once again on the Survive & Thrive podcast.
+To discuss motivation, Steve Van Valin joins Jennifer Ayres once again on the Survive & Thrive podcast.
 He gives real-world examples of positive and negative mindsets that can impact change, and how to properly motivate people to embrace change, alter the culture of an organization, or deal with a sudden and unexpected change.

 Listen to Jennifer and Steve discuss motivation: